cocos-creator/docs-3d-deprecated/en/editor/publish/build-open-data-context.md

     Developers can customize the required **Open Data Context** content based on this template, and the customization methods are described below.
 When built again, if the **openDataContext** folder exists in the `build` directory, it will be skipped directly and the developer does not have to worry about the customized **Open Data Context Project** being overwritten.

-4. Open the build distribution (e.g. `build/wechatgame`) using the developer tool of the corresponding mini game platformer to open the mini-game project to view the **Open Data Context** content.
+4. Open the build distribution (e.g. `build/wechatgame`) using the DevTools of the corresponding mini game platformer to open the mini-game project to view the **Open Data Context** content.

     ![](./build-open-data-context/show-in-devtool.png)